keboola/component-onedrive/component_config/component_long_description.md

-Downloads data from personal Onedrive, OneDrive for Business and Sharepoint.
+Downloads files from personal Onedrive, OneDrive for Business and Sharepoint.
 Also supports SharePoint's document libraries.